Home » Garden » The Secret to Keeping Fresh Cut Hydrangeas from Drooping

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-How to Keep Hydrangeas Alive in a Vase
+How to Keep Cut Hydrangeas Alive in a Vase

 Why Are My Fresh Cut Hydrangeas Wilting?

-Fresh cut hydrangeas wilt when they self-heal from the initial cut.
+It’s important to understand why fresh cut hydrangeas wilt when they are in a vase.
+And the reason is, they self-heal from the initial cut.
 Because cut stems start to form a substance over the wound to heal itself, water has trouble reaching the blooms.

 When the flowers don’t get enough water, they start drooping.
-And luckily, there is an easy fix for this.
-With proper care, hydrangeas can last a long time.
+Luckily, there are two easy fixes for this.
+Because with proper hydrangea care, the flowers can last a long time in an arrangement.

-Here are two methods to keep those fresh-cut flowers looking gorgeous for weeks!
+There are two easy ways to keep hydrangeas alive that will keep those fresh-cut flowers looking gorgeous for weeks!

 Are Hydrangeas Deer Resistant?